HopeIsEverything/Underwatch/README.md

 #Underwatch
 Underwatch is a utility for tracking changes to the ini and save files for Undertale.

-The core functionality of the Underwatch utility was created by dmnh.
+The core functionality of the Underwatch utility was created by DMNh.

 #Tools Used
 * Python (3.4)